Grosoiu/Grosoiu_Andrei_Submission/README.md

 # Stock Exchange Data Processor

 This project is designed to read and process stock exchange data from CSV files.
 It identifies outliers in the data and saves the results to new CSV files.
+The main requirements for the task are done in the main.py file, I took the liberty to create some plots presenting a function that fits the stock values in the plot_stocks.py file.
+The coefficients for the function have been generated using Matlab.

 ## Features